 Consider a situation where you have a truck (Dodge RAM) it has air suspension.
 There are mostly three levels in which we can adjust the ride height.
 High for off-road where you get maximum ground clearance.
 Medium for daily driving where you’re driving on normal roads.
 Low for high-speed driving which will have minimum air resistance.
 It also adjusts the ride height even if you add more weight, for example, if you increase the load in the rear normal vehicle will lean back, but the air suspension will sense it and level the ride height.

 Convoluted Air Spring

-In this system the air is sucked via air supply unit and sent to reservoir and then to the air springs.
+In this system, the air is sucked via the air supply unit and sent to the reservoir and then to the air springs.
 Here reservoir is used to have control over the air supply to the air springs.
 When air spring wants to release pressure, it just releases the air to the atmosphere.
 That’s the hissing sound you hear in the vehicles having air suspension.
-They release air when come to a stop to lower the ride height.
+They release air when coming to a stop to lower the ride height.

 This system also works the same way, but it does not release air to the atmosphere instead sends back to the reservoir which can be sent again back to the air springs.
 This is a better system because it has quick response time, more efficient and does make the hissing sound every time the air is released.

 Advantages and Disadvantages